 Nothing hampers the reputation of a website more than prolonged downtime.
 Make sure your web hosting maintains almost 100% uptime without compromising speed and security.
 A few minutes of downtime can cost you hundreds of dollars if your website is your source of income.

 Amazon went down for a few minutes in 2013, which caused them to lose $66,240 per minute.
-Therefore, it’s important for website owners to choose web hosting that guarantees 99.9% uptime.
+Therefore, website owners need to choose web hosting that guarantees 99.9% uptime.

 5. Look for Enough Storage And Bandwidth